Berthouzoz Women in Research Lunch

 Liane MakaturaPhD Student

 Liane is a third-year PhD student at MIT, where she is advised by Prof. Wojciech Matusik in the Computer Science Department.
-She is interested in Computational Fabrication, where she builds tools that make it easier to design and fabricate functional objects.
-Before joining MIT, she served as a Fulbright Scholar at EPFL.
-She completed her undergraduate education at Dartmouth College, majoring in Computer Science and Mathematics, and minoring in Digital Arts.
+She received her Bachelors degree from Dartmouth, with a double major in Math and Computer Science, and a minor in Digital Arts.
+She is interested in Computational Fabrication, and develops tools that make it easier to design and fabricate functional objects.

 Yuxuan MeiPhD Student